 Breakfast, lunch, evening meal and a light supper are provided on the unit for mums.
-You will be given a choice of lunch and evening meal.
-You will have to make choices two days in advance to ensure supplies are ordered.
+You will be given a choice of lunch and evening meal which will be cooked by the unit housekeeper; you will have to make choices 2 days in advance to ensure supplies are ordered.
 The unit can cater for special dietary requirements given advance notice.